a11apurva/MedBook/README.md

 ## Implemented Features:

 The primary feature of the app is to **store and manage Medical records and documents in a structured manner over a cloud server** i.e. Microsoft Azure.
-The records can be accessed from anywhere using the user's credentials.
+The records can be accessed by healtcare professionals after OTP based authentication.

 Other signfact features include: